Ready to Capture Amazing Moments?

 PAY FOR WHAT YOU PICK

-Any picked tulips, strawberries, sunflowers, vegetables, etc. must be paid for as they are not included with a Photography Pass, Admission Ticket, or photo session.
+Any picked tulips, strawberries, sunflowers, pumpkins, etc. must be paid for as they are not included with your Photography Pass or guest admission.
 It is only fair that everyone be respectful of our own personal hard work and financial investments to grow the crops and create the beautiful scenery that is being enjoyed at the farm.
 Pay for what is picked, even if it was an accident.
 We kindly ask you to also advise all everyone involved with the shoot of the u-pick you-pay policy.

 DO NOT DAMAGE LANDSCAPING OR VEGETATION